-From Al Jazeera.
-Any opinions expressed are those of the authors, and do not necessarily reflect the views of Iraq Business News.
+By Omar al-Jaffal for Al-Monitor.
+Any opinions expressed are those of the author, and do not necessarily reflect the views of Iraq Business News.

 After the occupation of the Iraqi town of Mosul by armed groups, including the Islamic State (IS) and the Baath Party — banned by the Iraqi Constitution — prices of food increased significantly, a result of blocked roads and fighting near border crossings, preventing the flow of goods.

 Iraq has only two sea routes, the ports of Umm Qasr and Khor al-Zubair, and the following border crossings: Trebil with Jordan; al-Waleed, al-Qaim and Rabia with Syria; Ibrahim Khalil with Turkey; Mundhiriyah with Iran; Arar with Saudi Arabia; and Safwan with Kuwait.

 Iraqi markets rely heavily on border crossings for supplies, especially crossings with Turkey, Syria and Iran.
 The occupation of Mosul reduced access to the crossing of Ibrahim Khalil with Turkey, meaning there are no safe roads from the border to Baghdad and other provinces.